 Andy Miller – President

-Andy Miller was elected UCRWG Board President in April 2019 due to his in-depth knowledge of local water issues and extensive involvement in the Grand County community.
-Andy runs his own construction company, M3 Property Service, facilitating the construction of homes, remodels, water augmentation structures, back country huts and stream restoration projects.
-He founded the Grand Huts Association, a local nonprofit organized with the long-term vision of linking the Grand County back country with a system of eco-friendly huts that can be used year-round, where he currently serves as Project Manager.
-He is a former elementary school teacher and childcare center director, and continues his community education mission as a local journalist and columnist for the Winter Park Times newspaper and as a Fraser Town Trustee.
+Andy Miller was elected President of the UCRWG Board of Directors in April 2019 due to his in-depth knowledge of local water issues and extensive involvement in the Grand County community.
+Andy runs his own construction company, M3 Property Service, where he facilitates the construction of homes, remodels, water augmentation structures, back country huts and stream restoration projects.
+He is the Project Manager and founder of the Grand Huts Association, a local nonprofit with the goal of linking the Grand County back country with a system of eco-friendly huts that can be used year-round.
+A former elementary school teacher and childcare center director, Andy continues his mission of community education as a local journalist and columnist for the Winter Park Times newspaper and serving as Trustee for the town of Fraser.

 David Troutman – Treasurer

-UCRWG Treasurer Dave and his wife Emily have resided in Grand Lake, Colorado for three years and they have served as interpretative volunteers at Rocky Mountain National Park five summers.
-Prior to moving to Colorado Dave owned and managed an environmental engineering and remediation firm headquartered in Tampa, Florida that provided a broad range of environmental services to federal, state and private clients throughout the southeast.
-Prior to his work in consulting he worked for 10 years as a Senior Hydrologist for the U.S. Geological Survey, Water Resources Division in Albany, New York where he conducted research on acid rainfall and its impact on lakes and watersheds.
+Treasurer Dave and his wife Emily have resided in Grand Lake, Colorado since 2017 and served as interpretative volunteers at Rocky Mountain National Park since 2015.
+Dave owned and managed an environmental engineering and remediation firm headquartered in Tampa, Florida prior to retiring to Grand Lake, where he provided a broad range of environmental services to federal, state and private clients throughout the southeastern United States.
+Dave also worked as a Senior Hydrologist for the U.S. Geological Survey, Water Resources Division in Albany, New York for 10 years, where he conducted research on the impacts of acid rainfall on lakes and watersheds.

-Dave has a B.A. degree in chemistry from Emory University; and M.S. in Forest Hydrology from the University of Georgia.
-He has authored and co-authored over 10 technical papers on various water quality related topics.
-He is a licensed Professional Geologist.
+Dave received a B.A. in Chemistry from Emory University and an M.S. in Forest Hydrology from the University of Georgia.
+He is a licensed Professional Geologist and has authored or co-authored over 10 technical papers on various topics related to water quality.

 Ken Fucik – Program Support